wtraylor/modular_megafauna_model/docs/tutor.md

 If you want to build upon the base functionality, derive it from \ref Fauna::HerbivoreBase.

 Then, derive a new class from \ref Fauna::PopulationInterface to manage and construct your object instances.
-In \ref Fauna::WorldConstructor::create_population(), create that population class.
+In \ref Fauna::WorldConstructor::create_populations(), create all instances of that population class for one habitat.

 @startuml "Relationships for a new herbivore type."
 	!include diagrams.iuml!new_herbivore_type